SebanDan/codabench-loadtest/docs/cloud/aws/loadtest_findings.md

 Soft time limit (1260s) exceeded for compute_worker_run[xxxx-xxxx-xxxx-xxxx] 2026-08-14 05:13:16.289 | ERROR    | compute_worker:_run_container_engine_cmd:980 - SoftTimeLimitExceeded()
 ```

+To mitigate this issue, one should extend the soft time limit or allow more worker concurrency.

 ### Codabench Front: Competition missing